Introduction to optimization methods for training SciML models: Stochastic gradient descent (SGD)

 Taking full expectation and using a variance transfer (see \cite[lemma 4.20]{garrigos2023handbook}) gives the main recursion:

 where we have used the assumption on the step size.
 Recursively applying the above and summing up the resulting geometric series gives

 \end{proof}

-This result tells us that SGD does not converge with a constant step size.
-If the variance of the gradient estimate was zero, the generated sequence would converge in expectation to the solution with a fast linear rate (i.e., the error from one iterate to the other would decrease exponentially).
-A gradient estimate with nonzero variance leads to the addition of a constant positive term on the right-hand side, which breaks the monotone decrease of the error.
-This means that the method will have a nice linear convergence, similar to the classical GD, whose rate depends on the learning rate $\alpha$, until we reach a neighborhood of radius proportional to $\alpha$ and to the variance, see also Figure~\ref{fig:SGD_threepanel} for illustration.
-In addition, a large $\alpha$ leads to a fast initial decrease but to a larger steady-state error, while a small value leads to a slower decrease, but we can eventually come closer to the minimum.
+This result tells us that SGD is not guaranteed to converge with a constant step size, since the upper bound on the error does not go to zero when $k$ increases.
+Instead, the error stabilizes on the constant value $\frac{2\alpha\sigma^2}{\mu}$.
+If the variance of the gradient estimate were zero, the generated sequence would converge in expectation to the solution at a fast linear rate (i.e., the error from one iterate to the next would decrease exponentially).
+A gradient estimate with nonzero variance leads to the addition of a constant positive term on the right-hand side, which breaks the monotone decrease of the error and leads the sequence to converge to a ball around the optimum, rather than exactly to the optimum itself.

+This means that the method exhibits linear convergence, similar to classical GD, at a rate depending on the learning rate $\alpha$.
+This phase continues until the iterates enter a neighborhood of the optimum of radius proportional to $\alpha \sigma^2$; see Figure~\ref{fig:SGD_threepanel} for an illustration.
+In addition, a large $\alpha$ leads to a fast initial decrease but to a larger steady-state error, while a small value leads to a slighter decrease, but we can eventually come closer to the minimum.

 Note that the eigenvalues of the Hessian also impact the convergence.
 A small $\mu\approx \lambda_{\min}(H(\theta_k))$ makes the linear rate $(1-\alpha\mu)$ close to~$1$, while it simultaneously amplifies the variance term $(2\alpha/\mu)\sigma^2$.
-Thus, SGD cannot make progress in flat directions, where the curvature is very small ($\lambda_{\min}\approx 0$), and instead accumulates noise there.
+Thus, SGD cannot make progress in flat directions, where the curvature is very small ($\lambda_{\min}(H(\theta_k))\approx 0$), and instead accumulates noise there.